solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-03-05 [Yahoo News: 30 years later, Berners-Lee sees mission to fix internet's ills](https://news.yahoo.com/30-years-later-berners-lee-sees-mission-fix-171158879.html)

 2019-03-01 [Medium: What Would More Democratic A.I.
 Look Like?](https://onezero.medium.com/what-would-more-democratic-a-i-look-like-ea729f5f7b0a)
+* mentions TimBL
+* mentions Tech Giants as e.g. Amazon
+* mentions Charlie, an 'alternative Alexa' from **Solid** The Article emphasizes the future of A.I. should be in the hands of democratic organized structures.
+Amounts of money invested are evaluated (although that might be an estimated variable) and Tims **Vision** is explained in a paragraph.
+The introduction is made by the example of http://www.elementsofai.com, which is a Finnish iniative to bring the understanding of A.I. into the common ground.
+Further details of Solid or Inrupt are not provided.

 2019-02-26 [Communications of ACM:cience in Europe: Beyond Boundaries]](https://cacm.acm.org/magazines/2019/4/235597-web-science-in-europe/fulltext)